 Master’s Degree Option

 Corps members in Eastern North Carolina can opt to pursue a master’s degree with East Carolina University beginning the summer after your second year of teaching.
-(You will not complete your master’s degree
+(This timing means you will not complete your master's degree during your two years with TFA.)

 If you do choose to pursue your master’s, be aware that corps members typically use their AmeriCorps Education Awards and partial tuition reimbursement benefits from their district.
 Learn more about certification and training in E.N.C.